Zeid bin Shaker: Early life

 Ibn Shaker was born on September 4, 1934, in Amman.
 His father, Shakir Ibn Zaid, had participated in the Arab Revolt during the First World War, where he led a group of tribal levies, as well as in the Al-Khurma dispute.
 At the Battle of Turbah, during the conflict between the Sharifian Caliphate and Ibn Saud, Ibn Shakir's father saved the life of Prince Abdullah (later King Abdullah I) by providing him a horse and camel to escape.
 Zaid's father had likewise served with T. E. Lawrence, who described him as a "brave and courageous soldier".

 Ibn Shaker would go on to be educated at Victoria College in Alexandria.

 Ibn Shaker would eventually be married and have two sons: Shaker and Nasreen.

 Military career

 Ibn Shaker was trained at Sandhurst in the early 1950's, where he met Hussein, and during this time the two became close friends.
 Returning to Jordan in 1956, Ibn Shaker was among a group of officers who participated in the Arabization of the Jordanian Army command.
 During the Zarqa incident, when Shaker was Hussein's aide-de-camp, he was sent to the Zarqa barracks to ascertain the situation.
 He found anarchic conditions, with rumors circling that the king had been assassinated, and uncertainty regarding individual loyalties.
 The arrival of the king eventually quelled confusion, and order was restored.

-In 1957, he was appointed as an assistant to the Jordanian military attache in Britain, and would hold that position until 1958.
+In 1957, he was appointed an assistant to the Jordanian military attache in Britain, and would hold that position until 1958.